Last Updated: May 21, 2021

 And sometimes these situations heal themselves, as the owner comes home from wherever or whatever.

 Neighborhood groups with the means to buy abandoned homes would be rare.
 But assuming your neighborhood can afford it, this would be a great move on behalf of the neighborhood.

-You can re-sell the house immediately or when the market is better, and in the meantime, you control the exterior maintenance and make the house look lived-in with curtains, regular lawn mowing, flowers, and so on.
+The neighborhood group can re-sell the house immediately or when the market is better, and in the meantime, you control the exterior maintenance.
+Make the house look lived-in with curtains, regular lawn mowing, flowers, and so on.

 If you are an investor interested in purchasing abandoned homes, the same procedure for discovering ownership applies.
 However, on top of the usual due diligence of buying a speculative or rental property, you will have to cope with a financial institution that may or may not have a ready ability to show you the property whenever you would like and go into as much detail about its history as would be true in most normal sales.

 No matter who you are, there's no need to overpay for abandoned homes.
 You're taking on quite a bit of risk that isn't present when you have a seller disclosure requirement and a seller who has lived in a home for a number of years.
 There is definitely a shortage of funds to fix up an abandoned house or save an abandoned house from demolition, as our answers to site visitor questions describe.